cyberofficial/Synthalingua/README.md

 * `--list_microphones`: List available microphones and exit.
 * `--set_microphone`: Set the default microphone to use.
 * `--auto_language_lock`: Automatically lock the language based on the detected language after 5 detections.
 This flag enables automatic language locking.
 Will help reduce latency.
 Use this flag if you are using non-English and if you do not know the current spoken language.
-* `--retry`: Retries transations and transcription if they failed.
+* `--retry`: Retries translations and transcription if they failed.
 * `--about`: Shows about the app.

 ## Examples